jalberse/RayTracingInOneWeekendInRust/README.md

 ![Sample Render](images/showcase.png)

-This repository is a CPU-bound ray tracing library based on Peter Shirley's book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and the subsequent books in the series.
+This repository is a CPU-bound ray tracing library based on Peter Shirley's books on the topic.

 It adds some additional features such as parallel and tiled rendering.
 It further makes changes from the books to achieve more idiomatic Rust code where possible.